smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 Target neighborhoods range in rank from 22nd (Patterson Park) to 162nd (Patterson Place) for number of trees, and most are in the top 100 for health of trees (Patterson Park, Oliver, CARE, and Broadway East are the only four NSAs ranking below the top 100).

 However, most of these trees appear to be new plantings which have not had time to succumb to disease, weather or consequences of poor maintenance.
+When controled for younger trees, all but two of the target neighborhoods fall into the bottom half for tree condition.
+The target neighborhoods have significantly higher rates of young trees than others in the city, with most falling in the top 50% for percent of young trees to older trees (based on trunk diameter).

 ### Neighborhood Observations / Example trees